 It doesn’t matter what the hobby, a retiree needs something to do to occupy the time.
 I write from experience, of course.
 And speaking of writing…

 I really do.
 Every time I think about coming out of retirement in any way, I think about the stress I was dealing with when I called it quits.
-I worked more of my 45 years (I’ll be 55 in November) than not.
+I worked more of my 45 years (before retirement) than not.
 A lot more.